system76/docs/content/upgrade-pop.md

 ### Stuck Upgrades

 If your upgrade appears to hang in place for an extended period of time, click on the **Terminal** item to expand the terminal section.
-Check what action is available there, then complete the steps to unhang your upgrade.
+Check what action is available there, then complete the steps to un-hang your upgrade.
 For help, contact support and we'll be able to provide assistance.

 ### Broken Upgrade